larafael/principles-of-existence/introduction.md

 ####Unity

-**Concept:** Understanding the nature and meaning of beauty is one of the key themes in the philosophical discipline known as aesthetics.
+**Concept:** Understanding the nature and meaning of unity and symmetry is one of the key themes in the philosophical discipline known as aesthetics.
-The subjective experience of beauty involves the interpretation of the entity as being in balance and harmony with nature, which may lead to feelings of attraction and emotional well-being.
+The subjective experience of unity involves the interpretation of the entity as being in balance and harmony with nature, which may lead to feelings of attraction and emotional well-being.

 **Principle (Immortality):** The unity is the undifferentiated plane from which everything differentiates.
 This is where the journey of the mystic whose quest for enlightenment and spiritual truth ends.
-Eternity is defined by ascetics and mystics as timeless existence, where time stops or time ceases to exist.
+Unity is defined by ascetics and mystics as timeless existence, where time stops or time ceases to exist.
 Past, present and future merge into the unity, the now.
 It is a state in which we lose ourselves and our identity.
 It is the state of ecstacy and bliss where each one of us and everything around us ceases to exist and stays eternal.
-It is the state where space, time, subject and object become one.
+It is the state where space, time, subject and object becomes one.

 ####Eternity